-69. For anything I'm not familiar with I just said to stay with current budget.
-I get why this survey is done, but that's why we have politicians!
+For anything I'm not familiar with I just said to stay with current budget.
+I get why this survey is 69. done, but that's why we have politicians!
 Most people don't have the data to support their choice of increased or decreased funding.
 Hopefully the city does!
-70. Thank you for all the work you do to make Mississauga a world class city!
-71. with increase provincial costs to just about everything that will cost everyone dearly, please try to get the municipal spending down just might help a few seniors and in general all of Mississauga's population 72.
-I love my city Mississauga (18 years) I am so proud to see the development in the past 18 years.
-Mayor Hazel did a fantastic job, I am confident Mayor Crombie will follow her foot step.
-God Bless Mississauga.
-73. I would like the City to reign in out-of-control increases in staff salaries and pensions, which have grown far faster than in the private sector in the last 10 years.
-74. Finding efficiencies in providing existing services must be looked at in great detail before increasing budgets.
-It is always easy to increase spending however one must remember that every level of government (federal, provincial and municipal) is continually increasing taxes yet we continuously read about the failure of these governments to ensure that the funds they receive are being spent wisely and efficiently.
+70. Thank you for all the work you do to make Mississauga a world class city! with increase provincial costs to just about everything that will cost everyone dearly, please try 71. to get the municipal spending down just might help a few seniors and in general all of Mississauga's population Lland the Mississes (10 county) I am a state of the decoder at the 72 I love my city Mississauga (18 years) I am so proud to see the development in the past 18 years.
+72. Mayor Hazel did a fantastic job, I am confident Mayor Crombie will follow her foot step.
+God Bless Mississauga. biess Mississauga.
+73. I would like the City to reign in out-of-control increases in staff salaries and pensions, which have /3. grown far faster than in the private sector in the last 10 years.
+Finding efficiencies in providing existing services must be looked at in great detail before increasing budgets.
+It is always easy to increase spending however one must remember that every level of government (federal, provincial and municipal) is continually increasing taxes yet 74. we continuously read about the failure of these governments to ensure that the funds they , receive are being spent wisely and efficiently.
 The taxpayer only has a limited amount of money and our incomes are not increasing at the same rate as the increases in spending by every level of government.
 75. We pay some of the highest property taxes in Ontario.
 This must stop.
 76. If the goal was to communicate these are tough decisions, goal achieved.
-Thank you for running the city.
-77. A very useful, informative and interactive budget tool 78.
-Please put pressure to have UTM offer more expanded full time and part time courses.
-If not look at attracting York University or Waterloo University or McMaster open up a major branch in Mississauga.
+Thank you for running 70. the city.
+77. A very useful, informative and interactive budget tool //.
+A very aserui, informative and interactive budget tool Please put pressure to have UTM offer more expanded full time and part time courses.
+If not look 78. at attracting York University or Waterloo University or McMaster open up a major branch in 70.
+Mississauga.
 Please look at ways to have our under priveleged gain more access to higher education closer to home.
-79. I'm more interested in how you can do more with the same budget.
-This is where you need to engage the citizens.
+I'm more interested in how you can do more with the same budget.
+This is where you need to 79. engage the citizens.
 I see a lot of waste on how we deliver services today with minimal costs borne by the people who put the most stress on the system.
 80. If we are willing to pay for it why should you not do it?
 81. Thanks for the consultation!